 From prevention, palliation, cleansing to disease management, knowledge of herbal formulations is essential for clinical practice.
 It is mandatory for the practical application of all branches of Ayurveda.
 According to Ayurveda, there are four quadrants for effective health management (Padachatushtaya) of which the Ayurvedic professional is the most important, the Dravya or herbal formulations used is the second, followed by the assistant and the Rogi (client).
 No Ayurvedic professional at any level starts their journey having learned about all possible herbs and formulations – there are too many.
 The study of different formats of formulations, their preparation, indications, ingredients, dosage, adjuvants and contraindications is all a vital part of the professional learning journey to become an empowered and successful healer.

-Upcoming continuing education in formulations
+Continuing education in formulations